willwsharp/proximity_thermometer/README.md

 To supply the display with these 8 bits of data, we need to use 8 pins from our Arduino, which is a lot.

-This is where the HC595 comes into play.

-The HC595 is an 8-bit shift register with serial-in and parallel-out.
-It has the exact number of bits we need and it allows us to input data serially (one bit at a time) and have all those bits be accessible in parallel.
-The HC595 works as a buffer for our input and when we're done writing our bit pattern, we tell it to output the entire pattern at once to its 8 outputs, which will drive the display.
+This is where the HC595 comes in handy.
+The HC595 is an 8-bit shift register, which is a device that stores data serially, i.e one bit at a time, and shifts it out in parallel, i.e all at once.
+In other words, we send our bit battern to it serially, and have the whole bit pattern be available to the display all at once.
+The HC595 only needs 3 pins from the Arduino, which is much less than 8.

 ## Displaying multiple numbers